carlydekock/lab-02/README.md

 - Number and name of feature: #3 Styling with Flexbox
   - Estimate of time needed to complete: 45 min
-  - Start time:
+  - Start time: 6:15pm
-  - Finish time:
+  - Finish time: 7:05pm
-  - Actual time needed to complete:
+  - Actual time needed to complete: 50 minutes

 - Number and name of feature: #4 Sort the images
   - Estimate of time needed to complete: 45 min